-Even if you only have a few videos, it’s a good idea to put them together on a playlist.
-I like to do this because the title you choose for your playlist can help you get ranked higher in Google search.
+Once you’ve created a few videos, group them together into playlists on your channel.
+Even if you only have a few videos, it’s a good idea to put them together on a playlist to help your subscribers easily sort through your content.
+This is an important step as the title you choose for your playlist can also help you rank higher in Google search results.

 Playlists will also encourage people to watch more of your videos because they’ll see a list of the rest of your videos in the series, which makes your content more episodic.
-Auto-plays do a good job of engaging viewers to watch multiple videos, with no effort on their part.
+Autoplays do a good job of engaging viewers to watch multiple videos, with no effort on their part.

-5. Share your content
+5. Share your videos

 6. Analyze your data